 Welcome to Pro Mind

-I’m a mental toughness coach and trainer and develop mental toughness for sports athletes, sports coaches, businesses and leaders with highly practical mental toughness assessments, workshops and coaching programmes.
+I’m a mental toughness coach and trainer and develop mental toughness for sports athletes and sports coaches, with highly practical mental toughness assessments, online workshops and coaching programmes.

-I run one-off mental toughness assessments using the MTQPlus, a highly reliable and valid measure of your mental toughness accompanied by a detailed debrief session with me to help you understand the results and start working to become mentally tougher in any aspect of your life, business, career or sport.
+I run one-off mental toughness assessments using the MTQPlus, a highly reliable and valid measure of your mental toughness accompanied by a detailed debrief session with me to help you understand the results and start working to become mentally tougher in any aspect of your sport.

 I run very practical and engaging online mental toughness workshops for athletes and sports coaches full of proven tools for developing this vital mindset.
 These workshops help you recognise what mental toughness is and how you can develop it to benefit you as a coach or an athlete.
-You’ll receive a mental toughness toolkit containing 20 science backed and practical activities that will help you positively deal with the challenges you face in business, career or sport.
-I run in-house workshops in your business, your sports club or association.
+You’ll receive a mental toughness tools that are science backed and will help you positively deal with the challenges you face in your sport.

 I’ll coach you on a 1-2-1 basis over 6 – 12 weeks to develop your mental toughness in a very bespoke way that is unique to you.
 Using the MTQPlus as a foundation, you’ll explore and develop the areas that will make the biggest difference to you and I’ll have you back for as long as we work together.
-This will develop your self-awareness and your ability to consistently respond in useful ways to the adverse consequences of the stressors and challenges you face in your sport, your business or your role at work.
-(I can run one-off coaching sessions, but recommend working over a longer period to get long-term, lasting results)
+This will develop your self-awareness and your ability to consistently respond in useful ways to the adverse consequences of the stressors and challenges you face in your sport.

 So what is Mental Toughness?